buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/Entities/IfcDistributionSystem.md

 # IfcDistributionSystem

 A distribution system is a network designed to receive, store, maintain, distribute, or control the flow of a distribution media.
-A common example is a heating hot water system that consists of a pump, a tank, and an interconnected piping system for distributing hot water to terminals.
+A common example is a heating hot water system that consists of a pump, a tank, and an interconnected piping system for distributing hot water to terminals.<!-- end of definition -->

 The group _IfcDistributionSystem_ defines the occurrence of a specialized system for use within the context of building services or utilities for built facilities.